autowarefoundation/autoware-documentation/docs/design/autoware-architecture/planning/index.md

 ## Component interface

 The following describes the input/output concept between Planning Component and other components.
-See [Planning Component Interface](/docs/design/autoware-interfaces/components/planning.md) for the current implementation.
+See [Planning Component Interface (WIP)](/docs/design/autoware-interfaces/components/planning.md) page for the current implementation.

 ### Input to the planning component